 Brie and Gorgonzola are popular.
 Here are few others as well.

-- Titles on Echo Show
+- Titles on Echo Show and Echo Spot

 - In the template, make the choices clear and establish the context with a title that explains what list is being shown.
 Use title case, for example: “Results for ‘Cow’s Milk Cheese’”.
 Vary the voice response, while making sure the title on the template is precise and consistent.
 This helps someone who’s viewing the screen quickly understand what to expect in the list.